breatheco-de/content/src/content/how-to/javascript-array-some-method.md

 # JavaScript Array Some Method

 As one of the daily basic parts of programming languages array some method in javascript is typically used for data testing.
-Take a look at the following example:
+Take a look at the following examplew showing one way to use the `some()` Array in Javascript:

-#### Some Array Javascript - Even Numbers Checking

 ```js